The outbreak of the coronavirus (COVID-19) continues to be a rapidly evolving situation.

-If you need to provide documents these can be posted and dropped into the letterbox which is emptied daily.
+If you need to provide documents these can be provided online, posted to us or dropped into the letterbox which is emptied daily.

-If you are suffering hardship due to the Coronavirus outbreak, please contact us to discuss your options.
+If you are suffering hardship please contact us to discuss your options.
 We will be able to help.

-If you usually make cash payments for Council Tax at the post office but are now self-isolating you can pay online or use the automated payment line 01553 616671.
+If you usually make cash payments for Council Tax at the post office you can pay online or use the automated payment line 01553 616671.
 To set up a direct debit please call 01553 616200, option 2.

 For businesses now offering hot and cold food deliveries, see our COVID-19 - Food business advice regarding deliveries page for important information.

-Latest information about other upcoming events will be posted on our social media channels and on our events page.
+Latest information about other upcoming events will be posted on our social media channels.

 Freedom of Information requests